Lowell Cultural Council

 1. Resumes of all individuals engaged in leadership roles in the project.

 2. Written letters of support from partner organizations/individuals.

 3. Written letter from venues confirming participation in/acceptance of the project if necessary.
-Per MCC instructions, this requirement has been withdrawn for 2021 projects.

 4. Public art projects must have written permission from owners of property.
 If Public Art projects are to take place in Historic Districts and/or Lowell National Historical Park, letters of support from the Historic Board and/or Lowell National Historical Park must accompany the application.
 If the Public Art project is a permanent installation, a maintenance plan must accompany the application.
 If the Public Art project is a temporary installation, an installation and removal plan must accompany the application.

 5. All applications that anticipate gatherings of over 50 people must provide an alternative plan should future pandemic restrictions require modification of the original project.

 6. As needed or applicable, projects are required to provide assistive support for the deaf, hard of hearing or blind in addition to meeting ADA requirements for those with physical disabilities.
 Budgets must include a line item for assistive support.
 Please note that the Lowell Cultural Council maintains a separate fund for assistive support and will pay providers directly.